 Four Leadership Styles, Four Developmental Levels

 The core concept of Situational Leadership is that managers and supervisors should endeavor to match their leadership style to the development level of an employee for any given task or skill.
 There are two major versions of Situational Leadership, so some terms will have two words for a similar concept.
-This page will not delve into the differences between the two versions.
+This page will not delve into the differences between the two versions; they are far more similar than dissimilar.

 Slightly Longer Descriptions

 There is a bit more to Situational Leadership beyond the 4 Leadership Styles and 4 Developmental Levels, but this review will confine itself to describing this portion of the model.
 The graphic below illustrates the overall model and changes from the first to the second version.
-The descriptions below refer to the Situational Leadership II version.
+The descriptions in the next section, beyond the graphic, refer to the Situational Leadership II version.

 Leadership Style 1